Coevolutionary Continuous Discrete Diffusion: Make Your Diffusion Language Model a Latent Reasoner: Introduction

 On the other hand, diffusion language models (DLMs)~\citep{diffullama, llada, dream7b} have received considerable attention from researchers in recent years.
 The \textbf{non-autoregressive} nature of DLMs enables \textit{any-order generation}, \textit{self-correction}, and \textit{parallel decoding} capabilities, leading to potentials in stronger expressiveness and superior generation efficiency.
 State-of-the-art DLMs outperform LLMs in complex or structured reasoning tasks such as Sudoku~\citep{trainorder} and coding~\citep{diffucoder}.
 There are two main families of DLMs: continuous diffusion models (CDMs) based on SDE or PF--ODE~\citep{diffuseq, diffusionlm, duo}, and discrete diffusion models (DDMs) based on the continuous-time Markov chain (CTMC)~\citep{d3pm, sedd, mdlm, shi2024simplified}.
 Continuous DLMs, performing iterative denoising in either embedding space or probability space, emerged earlier but fell far behind AR LLMs in practical performance, until the recent success of discrete DLMs.
 Intriguingly, discrete diffusions with masked noises tend to outperform those with uniform noises~\citep{whymaskingwork}, at the cost of losing self-correction capabilities.
 Analogously to LLMs, discrete DLMs also reason in the explicit token space and may partially lose information of previous decoding steps.

 In this paper, we conceptually connect all the aforementioned models and algorithms, and propose a new language modeling paradigm that combines the advantages of previous methods.
 In \Cref{sec:theory}, we systematically compare these models from the perspective of \textbf{theoretical expressivity} and \textbf{practical trainability} (\Cref{fig:expressivity}).
 We first show in \Cref{subsec:expressivity} that: (i) continuous DLMs are more powerful than their discrete counterparts; (ii) continuous diffusion generalizes looped transformer, which is already partially more expressive than CoT.
-However, previous heuristics in performance seem to contradict the theoretical expressiveness, which we try to elucidate in \Cref{subsec:trainability} from the perspective of practical trainability.
-We argue that looped transformers face OOD issues in inference due to lack of intermediate supervision, while diffusion models supervise states in the whole probability path.
-We then attribute the insufficient trainability of continuous DLMs to the large decision space, the deficient and low-quality embeddings, and combinatorial complexity in decoding latents to tokens.
+However, previous heuristics in performance seem to contradict the theoretical expressiveness, which we try to elucidate in \Cref{subsec:trainability} from the perspective of trainability.
+Looped transformers face OOD issues in inference due to lack of intermediate supervision, while diffusion models supervise states in the whole probability path.
+We then attribute the insufficient trainability of continuous DLMs to the large decision space, the low-quality embeddings, and combinatorial decoding complexity.